sgabler/hotchocolate-docs/docs/resolvers.md

 descriptor.Include<PersonResolvers>();
 ```

-We can also reverse the relationship between the type and it`s resolvers by annotating the resolver type with the entity or schema type name for which the resolver type provides resolvers.
+We can also reverse the relationship between the type and its resolvers by annotating the resolver type with the entity or schema type name for which the resolver type provides resolvers.

 ```CSharp
 [GraphQLResolverOf(typeof(Person))]